bambiroe/bambiroe/README.md

   </ul>
 </div>

-🦌 24-year-old Computer & Information Science Engineer
+🦌 A 24-year-old Computer & Information Science Engineer
-💻 Interested in games, tools, and building cool projects
-🌱 Always excited to learn and improve
+💻 Enjoy building games, tools, and small creative projects 🌙 Love blending technology with art, nature, and a touch of magic 🌱 Always excited to learn and improve

 ---